 - 1. Start LoadSim by clicking Start Menu→All Programs→Exchange LoadSim→LoadSim 2003. - 2.
 From the LoadSim menu bar, select Configuration→Topology Properties. - 3.
 Click the Servers tab. - 4.
 In the left pane, click the + next to the name of this server. - 5.
 In the left pane, select the First Storage Group. - 6.
 In the right pane, set the number of users to 100. - 7.
 Select the Security and Credentials tab. - 8.
 Leave the Credentials choice set to Login to users using the account LoadSim is running on. - 9.
-In the password portion of the tab, type Password1, and click OK. - 10.
-From the LoadSim menu bar, select File $\rightarrow$ Save As. - 11.
+In the password portion of the tab, enter the password "Password1", and click OK. - 10.
+From the LoadSim menu bar, choose File→Save As - 11.
 Save a backup copy of the simulation file as C:\loadsim.sim. - 12.
 From the LoadSim menu bar, select Run→Create Topology, and wait until the Creating Users and Creating DLs tasks complete. - 13.
 From the LoadSim menu bar, select Run→Initialize Test. - 14.
 When a dialog box appears with the question Do you want to initialize Public Folders from this client machine?, click Yes. - 15.
 The run is complete when the bottom left corner of the LoadSim window shows Status: Idle.
-This task typically takes 2 to 3 hours to complete.
+This task typically takes about two to three hours to complete.